As anyone in the foodservice industry will attest, getting a restaurant off the ground is no simple task.

 As a rule of thumb, one-third of revenue is typically allocated to cost of goods sold (COGS), another third to labor, and the remainder must account for any additional overhead expenses.

 I cannot overstate the importance of engaging in proactive planning, something that rests at the heart of every successful business venture, be it a restaurant or a food truck.
-Setting SMART restaurant goals will offset circumstances beyond your control — things like inclement weather and economic downturns.
+Setting conservative restaurant goals will offset circumstances beyond your control — things like inclement weather and economic downturns.

 To help you on your way, here are three strategies designed to keep your customers, staff, suppliers, and bank account happy.